COVID-19 safe schools

 Note: Homeschoolers are not eligible to receive a British Columbia Dogwood Graduation Certificate.

-Homebound education services allows students to continue their education program if they are absent from class during the school year because of injury, illness, surgery, pregnancy or mental health reasons.
+Homebound education services allow students to continue their education program if they are absent from class during the school year because of injury, illness, surgery, pregnancy or mental health reasons.

 To access homebound education services, parents and caregivers must contact their school.